SpectralVectors/TransMat/README.md

 Some very common Blender nodes are not yet supported and it will take time to figure out the proper Unreal equivalent for all of Blender's Nodes.

 It redirects stdout to create the python file, so if you are printing to the console, it will interfere with the script.

+Color Ramps are supported, but above 4 colours they start to produce unexpected results, with colour banding and other issues.

+This can sometimes be resolved by ensuring the position of the first colour is 0, and the position of the last colour is 1.

 ## Acknowledgements and Thanks